Site Update

 I’ve updated this site to WordPress 2.7.
 Wahoo!
 I also cleaned up some old posts, re-did some tags, and cleaned out old tags.
 Posts are also now sorted into categories.

-Wordpress.com is, don’t get me wrong, a great service.
+WordPress.com is, don’t get me wrong, a great service.
 They offer no-hassle blog hosting for free using WordPress, my blogging platform of choice.
 At a certain point in a young blogger’s life, however, it’s time to move on to using WordPress’ more advanced features; uploading new themes, hand-editing theme components, and maybe even throwing Google AdSense on there.
-Wordpress is always free from WordPress.org, is easy to set up, and very easy to customize and administer.
+WordPress is always free from WordPress.org, is easy to set up, and very easy to customize and administer.
 So, with a little help from blog-well, I was ready to go.
 This blog post is a derivation of blog-well’s work (click that link over there to see it), but I’ll be focusing on DreamHost where they focused on GoDaddy.

 Once that change propagates (which can take anywhere from a few minutes to a few hours, and you may need to reboot your computer), visitors to blog.yourdomain.com will be redirected to yourblog.wordpress.com.
 For DreamHost, follow these pictures: